-There are heavy storms that occur every year.
-The last heavy rain and storm event that raised river levels the District experienced was in 2006, 1997 and 1986.
+The last heavy rain and storm event the District experienced was in 2006, 1997 and 1986.
 No significant damages occurred due to these high water events.
-PROVIDE INFORMATION ON SPECIFIC EVENTS SINCE 2016.
+ANYTHING SINCE 2016?

 Vulnerability to and Impacts from Heavy Rain and Storms

 Heavy rain and severe storms are the most frequent type of severe weather occurrences in the District.
 These events can cause localized flooding.
 Elongated events, or events that occur during times where the ground is already saturated can cause 1% and 0.2% annual chance flooding.
 Wind often accompanies these storms and has caused damage in the past.
 Hail and lightning are rare in the District.